D366-web/Enabling-And-Configuring-Operating-System-Firewall/README.md

 # Enabling-And-Configuring-Operating-System-Firewall
 This project demonstrates the steps to enable and configure the operarting system firewall on Window.
-The goal of this project is to provide comprehensive guide on securing window by configuring the firewall to allow or block incoming and outgoing network traffic:
+The goal of this project is to provide comprehensive guide on securing window by configuring the firewall to allow or block incoming and outgoing network traffic.

 What is a Firewall?
 A firewall is a system that is designed to prevent unauthorized access to entering a private network by filitering the information that comes in from the internet.